Improve your sleep with the PROPEAQ 3 for ADHD

-Many people with ADHD experience sleep problems due to a dysregulated sleep rhythm, known as Delayed Sleep-Phase Syndrome (DSPS).
+Many people with ADHD experience sleep problems due to a disrupted sleep pattern, known as Delayed Sleep-Phase Syndrome (DSPS).
 This makes falling asleep difficult and getting up feels like a chore.
-The Propeaq light glasses offer a solution by normalising your sleep rhythm within three weeks.
-These light therapy glasses help you use daylight more effectively and support a healthy sleep cycle.
+The Propeaq light glasses offer a solution by normalizing your sleep pattern within three weeks.
+These light therapy glasses help you to use daylight more effectively and support a healthy sleep cycle.
 Incidentally, discipline to use the light glasses daily is essential for success.

 The effects of DSPS on your energy

-In about 80% of people with ADHD, a disrupted biological clock occurs, making it difficult for them to get going in the morning.
-This often leads to a vicious cycle of sleep deprivation and fatigue.
-Daylight glasses can help with this by optimising your exposure to natural light.
-This not only improves your sleep, but can also have positive effects on your mood and metabolic health, reducing risks of obesity and type 2 diabetes.
+About 80% of people with ADHD have a disrupted biological clock, making it difficult to get going in the morning.
+This often leads to a vicious circle of sleep deprivation and fatigue.
+The daylight glasses can help with this by optimizing your exposure to natural light.
+This not only improves your sleep, but can also have positive effects on your mood and metabolic health, reducing the risk of obesity and type 2 diabetes.

 Prof. Dr. Sandra Kooij, psychiatrist and expert in ADHD in adults

-Prof Dr Sandra Kooij is a respected psychiatrist and professor, best known for her pioneering work on ADHD in adults.
-As founder of ADHD Network, she has played a leading role in increasing the understanding and treatment of ADHD in the Netherlands and abroad.
+Prof. Dr. Sandra Kooij is a respected psychiatrist and professor, best known for her groundbreaking work in the field of ADHD in adults.
+As founder of ADHD Network, she has played a leading role in increasing the understanding and treatment of ADHD in the Netherlands and beyond.

-‘In people with ADHD, we often see a disturbed sleep rhythm and a delayed biological clock.
-From research using blue light in the morning from the Propeaq light glasses, we can better regulate the day-night rhythm, leading to more rest, better concentration and fewer ADHD complaints during the day (Emma van Andel, publication in preparation).
+“In people with ADHD, we often see a disturbed sleep pattern and a delayed biological clock.
+Research with blue light in the morning, from the Propeaq light glasses, allows us to better regulate the day-night rhythm, which leads to more rest, better concentration and fewer ADHD complaints during the day (Emma van Andel, publication in preparation).

 The 21-Day Method with PROPEAQ 3 (chrono therapy)

-The simple solution to DSPS lies in using the Propeaq light therapy glasses, combined with consistent lifestyle changes.
-Start by bringing your bedtime forward by 15 minutes every night, supported by blue light from the light therapy glasses in the morning.
-These sleep glasses calibrate your internal clock and optimise your sleep.
-Follow the programme carefully to regain your ideal sleep-wake rhythm and increase your well-being.
-Remember to discuss your plans with a healthcare professional beforehand for targeted guidance.
+The simple solution for DSPS lies in using the Propeaq light glasses, combined with a consistent lifestyle change.
+Start by advancing your bedtime by 15 minutes each night, supported by blue light from the light therapy glasses in the morning.
+These sleep glasses calibrate your internal clock and optimize your sleep.
+Follow the program closely to regain your ideal sleep-wake rhythm and increase your well-being.
+Don't forget to discuss your plans with a healthcare professional in advance for targeted guidance.

 PROPEAQ Magazine - ADHD edition

 People with ADHD often have trouble sleeping due to a disrupted sleep pattern, also known as DSPS.
 This causes them to fall asleep late and have difficulty waking up in the morning.
-With Propeaq's 21-day schedule and light therapy via special glasses, this pattern can be effectively shifted.
-By using blue light in the morning and orange glasses in the evening every day, the biological clock is gradually adjusted.
-The result: faster sleep, waking up more rested and functioning better during the day.
+With Propeaq's 21-day program and light therapy through special glasses, this pattern can be effectively shifted.
+By using blue light in the morning and orange-colored glasses in the evening, the biological clock is gradually adjusted.
+The result: falling asleep faster, waking up more refreshed, and functioning better during the day.
 Read more about it in our free Propeaq Magazine - ADHD edition.

 Specifications